Nikita3326/my-first-python-project/README.md

 # my-first-python-project
 **📁 Project Descriptions**
+*📝 Project based on an exercise from Class 11 Computer Science Book by Sumita Arora.
+👨‍🎓 Implemented as part of my learning journey.
+📘 This is for educational and portfolio purposes only.*

 **"These are my very first Python programs as I start learning.
 Each one helps me understand the basics like variables, user input, conditionals, and arithmetic operations.
 More to come!"**